Halfway Houses in Philadelphia, PA

 • Comprehensive substance use assessment

-• Brief intervention, substance use counseling approach and motivational interviewing
+• Motivational incentives, substance use counseling approach and cognitive behavioral therapy

 Self Help Movement Inc

-Self Help Movement Inc is a halfway house in Philadelphia, PA, 19116 zip code.
+Self Help Movement Inc is a sober living house in Philadelphia, Pennsylvania, 19116 zip code.

 Address: 2600 Southampton Road, Philadelphia, PA 19116 in Philadelphia County